princekunal101/academic-section/Studies/Environment and Echology/UNIT 1/README.md

 - Control of environmental pollution.
 - Stabilization of human population and environment.
 - Social issues in relation to development and environment.
-- Development of non-polluting renewable energy system and providing new dimension to nation’s security.
+- Development of non-polluting renewable energy System and providing new dimension to nation’s security.

 |  Abiotic                 |   Biotic                 |